 About the Author

-Danielle Daniels is the Science Specialist with the Kearns Center.
+Danielle Daniels is the STEM Specialist with the Kearns Center.
 She has a background in mechanical engineering and has been with the Kearns Center since 2010.